tintinnabulate/costabrava-webapp/getting_here.md

-# COSTA BRAVA CONVENTION - HOW TO GET THERE
+# COSTA BRAVA CONVENTION

+How to get there...

 ## Plane

 The nearest airports are Girona (GRO) and Barcelona El Prat (BCN)